home-assistant/home-assistant.io/source/getting-started/automation.markdown

    ![A new automation with the action set up to turn on the lights in the living room.](/images/getting-started/action.png)

 6. To save the automation, select **Save**.
 Give the automation a name and **Save** again.
-   - Now wait until it's 30 minutes before sunset and see your automation magic!
+   - Now wait until it's 30 minutes before sunset and see your automation magic!   -
+   - Or follow these steps to [test your automation](/docs/automation/troubleshooting/#testing-your-automation) right away.

 ## Dimming the lights the night before a workday